-Honors Diplophs Seal Ohio Means Jobs Readiness Seal (state) Meet the requirements and criteria established for the readiness seal, including demonstration of work-readiness and professional competencies.
+Rogors Dibloms Ohio Means Jobs Readiness Seal (state) Meet the requirements and criteria established for the readiness seal, including demonstration of work-readiness and professional competencies.
 More information is on the Ohio Department of Education website.
-Credential Roll Industry-Recognized Credential (state) Earn an approved industry-recognized credential that is aligned to a job considered in demand in Ohio.
+Credential Sed Industry-Recognized Credential (state) Earn an approved industry-recognized credential that is aligned to a job considered in demand in Ohio.
 More information is available on the Ohio Department of Education website.
-College-Reacy, Seal College-Ready Seal (state) Earn remediation-free scores on the ACT or SAT.

-Seal Seal Military Enlistment Seal (state) Provide evidence that a student has enlisted in a branch of the US Armed Forces citizenship with Youth Citizenship Seal (state) Earn a score of "proficient" or higher on both American History and American Government End-Of-Course exams Earn a final course grade that is equivalent to a 'B' or higher in appropriate class taken through the College Credit Plus program Earn a 'B' or better in both US History and Government courses. gcience Science Seal (state) Earn a score of proficient or higher on the biology end-of-course exam Earn a score that is at least equivalent to proficient on appropriate Advanced Placement test Earn a final course grade that is equivalent to a 'B' or higher in appropriate class taken through the College Credit Plus program Earn a 'B' or better in a 1.0 credit "advanced science course".
+College-Ready Seal College-Ready Seal (state) Earn remediation-free scores on the ACT or SAT.
+Seal Seal Military Enlistment Seal (state) Provide evidence that a student has enlisted in a branch of the US Armed Forces Citizenship Weight Youth Seal Citizenship Seal (state) Earn a score of "proficient" or higher on both American History and American Government End-Of-Course exams Earn a final course grade that is equivalent to a 'B' or higher in appropriate class taken through the College Credit Plus program Earn a 'B' or better in both US History and Government courses.
+Science Science Seal (state) Earn a score of proficient or higher on the biology end-of-course exam Earn a score that is at least equivalent to proficient on appropriate Advanced Placement test Earn a final course grade that is equivalent to a 'B' or higher in appropriate class taken through the College Credit Plus program

+4. Earn a 'B' or better in a 1.0 credit "advanced science course".
 At NUHS, this would be Chemistry, Physics, Environmental Science, Anatomy/Physiology and Astronomy.
-Rota Diplomo Honors Diploma Seal (state) Earn one of six Honors Diplomas as outlined by the Ohio Department of Education.
-OF BILITER POR Seal of Biliteracy (state) Meets the requirements and criteria, including proficiency requirements on assessments in a world language and English.

-Seal Seal Technology Seal (state) Complete a course offered through the school that meet guidelines per Ohio Department of Education Earn a final course grade that is equivalent to a 'B' or higher in an appropriate class taken through the College Credit Plus program.
-Seal Seal Community Seal (local) Complete 60 hours of community service by April 1 of the senior year. and Performite Fine & Performing Arts (local) Earn 3 credits in art, music, speech, and/or drama and participate in 2 art-related extracurricular activities Engagology Seal Student Engagement Seal (local) Participate in a total of six extracurricular activities during grades 9-12.
+Rotors Diplomp Honors Diploma Seal (state) Earn one of six Honors Diplomas as outlined by the Ohio Department of Education.
+OF BILITER POC Seal of Biliteracy (state) Meets the requirements and criteria, including proficiency requirements on assessments in a world language and English. rochnolog D Technology Seal (state) Complete a course offered through the school that meet guidelines per Ohio Department of Education Earn a final course grade that is equivalent to a 'B' or higher in an appropriate class taken through the College Credit Plus program.
+Seal Seal Community Seal (local) Complete 60 hours of community service by April 1 of the senior year.
+Arts Seal Fine & Performing Arts (local) Earn 3 credits in art, music, speech, and/or drama and participate in 2 art-related extracurricular activities Stale Tr.
+Engagolito Student Engagement Seal (local) Participate in a total of six extracurricular activities during grades 9-12.